 By North Carolina Judicial Branch

-Governor Roy Cooper selects Sternlicht to serve in Cumberland County.
+Governor Roy Cooper has appointed Judge Donald Cureton Jr. to serve as superior court judge in Mecklenburg County.

 By North Carolina Judicial Branch